Showing posts with label Payasam (பாயசம்) by Thi. Janaki Raman. Show all posts

 The servant maid explained everything to her.

-A shade of gloom spread across her body, tender milky face.
+A shade of gloom spread across her body and tender, milky face.

-“Get away from here…a sharp shout came out from him.
-“Hadn’t I been there, you all would have got rat poison, not payasam.”
+“Get away from here… A sharp shout came out from him.
+“Hadn’t I been there, you all would have gotten rat poison, not payasam.”

 The girl threw a pricking stare at him.
 Can an eye carry such a bush of thorns in it?